 Psychological screening – Psychologists at the UCSF Center on Deafness will assess your and your child's feelings about hearing loss and the cochlear implant, such as your reasons for seeking the implant for your child and your expectations.

 Cochlear implant counseling – At this time, you'll find out if your child qualifies for an implant, based on the results of the entire evaluation.
 If your child qualifies, possible benefits and limitations will be explained and you'll be provided with information to select your child's device.

 School visit – The purpose of the school visit is to establish an ongoing relationship with your child's school, teacher and therapists before the implant surgery and to provide in-service training to the professionals working with your child to ensure mutual support and shared goals.

 Before your child's surgery, you'll meet with an anesthesiologist and hospital admitting personnel and your child will complete any necessary tests.
 Tours of the hospital also can be arranged.
 Surgery is usually performed the following day.

 Implant surgery is performed under general anesthesia and takes about three hours.
-During the operation, a surgeon will anchor a receiver-stimulator device in the temporal bone in the skull and insert what is called an "electrode array" into the cochlea, the small snail-shaped structure in the inner ear that contains the hearing organ.
+During the operation, a surgeon will anchor a receiver-stimulator device in the temporal bone in the skull and insert an "electrode array" into the cochlea, the small snail-shaped structure in the inner ear.

 First, an incision is made behind the ear to expose the temporal bone.
 The surgeon then positions the implant component against the bone.
 A hole is made in the temporal bone with a microscopic drill, allowing the surgeon access to the cochlea.
 A small hole is made in the wall of the cochlea and the electrode array is gently guided into the cochlea.